 Being open about the possible breach and explaining what has been lost or potentially accessed is an important element of working with the ICO and to mitigate the impact.
 Covering up a breach is never acceptable and may be a criminal, civil or disciplinary matter.
-Report the breach using appendix 4 to the Data Controller, Data Protection Compliance Manager and DPO as soon as possible, this is essential.
+Report the breach to the School GDPR Lead and Trust Governance Manager as soon as possible, this is essential.
+The Trust Governance Manager will liaise with the DPO and report any breaches to them.